ntampellini/TSCoDe/README.md

 - Two molecules, two reactive atoms each - "cyclical embed" (i.e. Diels-Alder reactions)
 - Three molecules, two reactive atoms each - "cycical embed" (i.e. reactions where two partners are bridged by a carboxylic acid)

 After each reactive index, it is possible to specify a letter (`a`, `b` or `c`) to represent the "flag" of that atom.
 If provided, the program will only yield the regioisomers that respect those atom pairings.
-For "chelotropic embeds", one could specify that a single atom has two flags
+For "chelotropic embeds", one could specify that a single atom has two flags, for example the oxygen of a peracid, like `4ab`.

 ### Keywords
+Many keywords are
 - **SUPRAFAC** - Only retain suprafacial orbital configurations in cyclical TSs.
 Thought for Diels-Alder reactions.